 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 2033):

 The MAC frame format comprises a set of fields that occur in a fixed order in all frames.
 Figure 9-2 (MAC frame format) depicts the general MAC frame format for protocol version 0 (PV0) MPDUs, and Figure 9-956 (PV1 frame format) (in 9.8.2 (General PV1 frame format)) depicts the general MAC frame format for protocol version 1 (PV1) frames.
 The first 2 bits of the first subfield (Protocol Version) of the Frame Control Field and the last field (FCS) in Figure 9-2 (MAC frame format) are present in all PV0 MPDUs and PV1 MPDUs, including reserved types and subtypes.
+Figure 9-988a (WUR frame format) depicts the general MAC frame format for Wake-up Radio (WUR) frames.(#2033)

 For PV0 MPDUs, the first three fields (Frame Control, Duration/ID, and Address 1) and the last field (FCS) in Figure 9-2 (MAC frame format) constitute the minimal frame format and are present in all these frames, including reserved types and subtypes.
 The fields Address 2, Address 3, Sequence Control, Address 4, QoS Control, HT Control, CMMG Control, and Frame Body are present only in certain frame types and subtypes.
 Each field is defined in 9.2.4 (Frame fields).
 For PV1 MPDUs, the fields constituting the minimal frame format are defined in 9.8 (MAC frame format for PV1 frames(11ah)).

 The format of each of the individual subtypes of each frame type is defined in 9.3 (Format of individual frame types), the format of each PV1 frame type is defined in 9.8 (MAC frame format for PV1 frames(11ah)), and the format of NDP CMAC frames is defined in 9.9 (NDP CMAC frames(11ah)).
 The components of management frame bodies are defined in 9.4 (Management and Extension frame body components).
 The formats of Action frame bodies (PV0 and PV1) are defined in 9.6 (Action frame format details).
+The formats of WUR frames are defined in 9.10 (MAC frame format for Wake-up Radio (WUR) frames.(#2033)

 The Frame Body field is of variable size, constrained as defined in 9.2.4.7.1 (General).